DNFneca/Discord-Bot-Public-Release/README.md

 # Virtual Bot
- This is the public release for my discord bot
+ This is the public release for my discord bot (anyone can use it in any way they see fit)